 The Montes Azules Biosphere Reserve is located in the Selva Lacadona region in the State of Chiapas in southeast Mexico, between the Lacantum and Locania Rivers.
-It comprises 331,200 ha (818,400 acres) inside the area of forestry protection of the Lacandona Forest.
+It comprises 331,200 ha (818,400 acres) inside the forestry protection area of the Lacandona Forest.

-It is part of three contiguous UNESCO-recognized biosphere reserves that include the Calakmul Biosphere Reserve in the Yucatán and the Maya Biosphere Reserve in northern Guatemala.
-It is one of the largest areas of humid tropical forest in Mexico and Central America, with areas of pine forest in higher altitudes along with mountain rainforest.
+It is part of three contiguous UNESCO-recognized biosphere reserves that includes the Calakmul Biosphere Reserve in the Yucatán and the Maya Biosphere Reserve in northern Guatemala.
+It is one of the largest areas of humid tropical forest in Mexico and Central America, with areas of pine forest in higher altitudes along with mountain rain forest.

 Rather than viewing this overlap of protected area and indigenous territory as a threat, Tzeltal, Chol, and Lacandon Maya communities see the Montes Azules reserve as a buffer against outside threats to their land.
 Some 75,400 people (2002) live in the reserve mainly engaged in local agriculture.